Continuing your professional development

 This course is one of three online courses from the National STEM Learning Centre on Teaching Practical Science.
 Take part in the Chemistry and Biology courses to complete the Teaching Practical Science program.

-To go further with the pedagogical concepts introduced in Week 2 and 3, take part in Assessment for Learning and Differentiating for Learning, both led by Dylan Wiliam, Chris Harrison and Andrea Mapplebeck.
+To go further with the pedagogical concepts introduced in Week 2 and 3, take part in Introduction to Assessment for Learning and Differentiating for Learning, both led by Dylan Wiliam, Chris Harrison and Andrea Mapplebeck.

 At the National STEM Learning Centre